Efficient Quantum State Synthesis with One Query: Introduction

-However this still leaves open the possibility of finding an explicit sequence of quantum states that cannot be constructed by $\mc C$ circuits, for some nonuniform quantum circuit class $\mc C$ that (as far as we know) is weaker than $\cc{BQP/poly}$.
+However this still leaves open the possibility of finding explicit states that cannot be approximately constructed by $\mc C$ circuits, for some nonuniform quantum circuit class $\mc C$ that (as far as we know) is weaker than $\cc{BQP/poly}$.
 One such class is \qaczf, a quantum analogue of \acz introduced by Green, Homer, Moore and Pollett~\cite{Gre+02} which we define in \cref{sec:prelim}.
-Analogously to \acz, one motivation for studying \qaczf is that it is contained in \qnco (i.e.\ log-depth circuits with one- and two-qubit gates), and another motivation is that \qaczf is one of the weakest quantum circuit classes that is natural to define.
+Analogously to \acz, one motivation for proving lower bounds against \qaczf is that it is contained in \qnco (i.e.\ log-depth circuits with one- and two-qubit gates), and another motivation is that \qaczf is one of the weakest quantum circuit classes that is natural to define.
 The ``next weakest" class \qacz~\cite{Gre+02} is like \qaczf except without ``fanout gates" that make copies of a classical bit, and the even weaker class $\cc{QNC^0}$ is easy to prove lower bounds against by light cone arguments.

 The non-query operations from \cref{thm:mi} can be efficiently implemented in \qaczf, so we can rule out this possibility by reasoning similar to that in Aaronson's barrier: